Transformer-based Multimodal Change Detection with Multitask Consistency Constraints

 where $\Delta$H is the elevation difference between the bi-temporal DSM data, i.e., $\Delta H =\text{DSM}_{AHN4}-\text{DSM}_{AHN3}$.
 The definition of the first two cases implies a sub-situation of bi-temporal buildings.
-The 2D change labels are generated according to the building boundaries in the DSM data, where they are strictly orthographic.
 It may be a little misaligned with the building in image data due to viewpoint distortion.
 The labels for 3D height changes correspond to the masked regions in the AHN4-to-AHN3 difference map.

 4) {\bf Tile splitting.} The original tile size of each city is 25000$\times$20000 with a pixel granularity of 0.25 meter, which is subsequently split into 500 pairs of 1000$\times$1000 sized samples.
 Note that we retained samples that do not include changes to better reflect the data distribution of the real-world scenario.